sverzegnassi/coreapps-doc-test/README.md

 ### Branches

-- `vivid` is the target for Ubuntu Touch 15.04
+- `vivid` (current) is the target for Ubuntu Touch 15.04.
-- `xenial` (current) is the target for Ubuntu Touch 16.04
+- `xenial` is the target for Ubuntu Touch 16.04
+- `master` _this branch is currently inactive_

 ### Installing

 Latest stable version of UBports Terminal app is available on [OpenStore](https://open.uappexplorer.com/app/com.ubuntu.terminal).
+Currently, stable releases are built from the `vivid` branch.

 ### Building from scratch